CUET BTech, Integrated MTech Preparation 2026: Tips, Strategy & Guide

 By Shruti Garg, Assistant Manager- Editorial

-CUET preparation is crucial given the competitive nature of the exam, which over 10 lakh candidates take.
+CUET preparation is important given the competitive nature of the exam, which over 10 lakh candidates take every year.
 CUET UG 2026 exam will be held tentatively in May/June.
 Students must plan their CUET UG 2026 preparation accordingly.
 Students must prepare well and study to score well on the exam.
-Read on to learn how to schedule your time to prepare for the exam, major topics to prepare from and more!
+Read on to learn how to schedule time to prepare, important topics to prepare from and more!

-CUET is conducted by the National Testing Agency (NTA) for admission to over 210 universities, including 47 central universities, 27 State Universities, 22 Deemed Universities, 110 Private Universities, and seven others.
+CUET is conducted by National Testing Agency for admission to over 200 universities, including 47 central universities, 27 State Universities, 22 Deemed Universities, 110 Private Universities, and seven others.

 • Step Wise CUET UG Preparation Tips